 Along with Frank Trench, Thomas W. Pigott, and Hudson Taylor himself, Cameron was issued a passport that permitted travel in all eighteen provinces, and he made good use of it.

-He finally returned to Yantai in August, 1882.
-“Only one province, Hunan, had escaped him – and the outlying dependencies of Tibet, Xinjiang, and Taiwan.”
-AJ Broomhall 231 Back in England, he told people of how, “Time and again, ‘literary men’ would sit for hours talking with him at his inn.
+He finally returned to Yantai in August of 1882.
+“Only one province, Hunan, had escaped him – and the outlying dependencies of Tibet, Xinjiang, and Taiwan” (AJ Broomhall 231).
+Back in England, he told people of how, “Time and again, ‘literary men’ would sit for hours talking with him at his inn.
 To encourage them to buy his books he would say, ‘Take these home, look them through, and bring them back.’
 Trustful friendliness won him friends.
-And mandarins too, ‘there were very few who were not friendly and somewhat kindly in their manner … I liked to come into contact with them and to speak the gospel to them in their own homes.’”
-AJ Broomhall 231
+And mandarins too, ‘there were very few who were not friendly and somewhat kindly in their manner … I liked to come into contact with them and to speak the gospel to them in their own homes’” (AJ Broomhall 231).

 James Cameron was a pioneer.
 Though forbidden to enter Tibet, he paved the way for an eventual total of forty-nine workers sent by the CIM into that harsh territory.